Checks are very useful, but did you know you can also use voided checks for a specific purpose?

 What is a Void Check?

-A voided check is simply a check with the word “VOID” written across the front.
+A void check is simply a check with the word “VOID” written across the front.
 Writing “VOID” on a check means that the check can’t be deposited or cashed.
 When you void something it means you’ve made it empty, of no effect, or null.
 So if a written check is full of the monetary amount you write on it, voiding the check makes that check financially empty.

 When you void a check it can’t be used as a check, meaning it can’t be deposited.
-Usually a check is a document you sign to allow the recipient to withdraw the amount you specified from your bank’s checking account.
+Usually, a check is a document you sign to allow the recipient to withdraw the amount you specified from your bank’s checking account.
 Voiding the check makes the recipient unable to do this anymore.

 Why You Might Need to Make a Void Check